PoeCoh/Dreamland/README.md

   <iframe src="Main.html"></iframe>

+## Process Control Frame
+   This will probably be the main iframe that users will interact with.
+Serial Numbers will be scanned into this module, check their history against the process steps in global shop, and either add to the [Serial Number's array](Serial Database.md) or generate an [Issue Report](Issue Database.md).
+If when scanned an assembly does not have a record for a prior step as defined by Global Shop, module will not generate a new record and the assembly will not continue.

 # UI
   My current plan is to modulize everything.
 Main page will have a navigation menu baked in, but everything else will be iframes.